52147/52147-Blood-Donation-Organization-System-Database/README.md

 ## Conclusion
+### What our learned

 - We learned how to design a database from start to finish, such as creating an erd, logical design, and physical design.
 - What I found out interesting is that we can create entities relationships by analyzing requirements from the real blood donation system.
 - And the most challenging part is drawing the relationship table for logical design because we need to consider if there is an association between 2 entities in a many-to-many relationship, then we need to create the new table to represent this relationship.
+### What you would do differently if you could start over

 - If we can start over, we will add a blood testing organization to provide a screening of blood donors, because not every blood donor is eligible to donate blood.
 - Some blood donors may have diseases, so their blood is also not healthy.
 This is not considered in our project.
 If we can start over, we will add a blood testing organization between the blood organization and the donor.

+### Changes to the project along the way

+We initially wanted to design a platform in which hospitals could communicate with blood donation agencies about the blood type they needed, and patients could communicate with hospitals here.
+But we found it inconvenient for us to explain some of the relationships, such as the relationship between blood bank and blood organization.
+So we decided to cancel the design of the platform, and instead let the two roles that have a relationship with each other be connected individually.